HickDead/SerialTracker/README.md

 1. Put the folder containing this README.md (and SerialTracker.ino) in your `Arduino` directory.
 1. Start Arduino IDE, open sketch and upload.

-If the I2CDevLib is broken (as currently seems the case) there will be strange compilation errors.
-Try the [development branch](https://github.com/jrowberg/i2cdevlib/tree/develop) instead.